-- A toy in which your baby sits that has a handle for you to push your baby without having to bend down.
+- A toy which your baby sits in which has a handle for you to push your baby without having to bend down.

 - A baby bouncer on a doorway between rooms so that your baby can see you whilst having fun bouncing around.